mossblaser/slidie-ttyd/README.md

 The system's default shell is started by the `/shell` endpoint.
 (Setting the `SHELL` environment variable overrides this).

-You can pre-populate the shell's command history by adding `history` query parameters, one per history entry.
+You can pre-populate the shell's command history using the `history` query parameter, one per history entry.
 This can be useful if you want to prepare commands to run during a demo, for example:

     @@@